Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.06 9:26 SQA

+- Fix a very small bug in `main.py`.
+And I have thrown lots of style images in `/ssdshare/style/`.

 ## 24.05.06 20:30 LYY

 - Try to add "llama3-70B" model to `process.py`.
 However, fail due to some strange errors.
 Don't call this model temporarily.